iBecCreative/iBec-2016-Dev-Test/README.md

 ## Design Requirements
 - Follow the design file provided (.sketch, .jpg or .pdf)
-- Use a custom font - you can also download it here: http://www.latofonts.com/lato-free-fonts/
+- Use a custom font - you can download it here: http://www.latofonts.com/lato-free-fonts/
 - Layout must be responsive, it's up to you to determine the best layout on small screens

 ## Delivery